Emq17/VLOOKUP-And-Pivot-Tables/README.md

 <img src="https://i.imgur.com/zHben3N.png" alt="Logo"/>
 </p>

-<h1 align="center">Establishing Virtual Machines With Remote Desktop</h1>

-In this repository, I will guide you through the process of leveraging Microsoft Azure to efficiently create Virtual Machines, and demonstrate the utilization of Microsoft Remote Desktop for the purpose of deploying connections.

-<h2>Environments and Technologies</h2>

-- Microsoft Azure
-- Microsoft Remote Desktop

-<h2>Operating Systems Used </h2>

-- Windows 10 Pro</b> (21H2)

-<h2>List of Prerequisites</h2>

-- Subscription of Microsoft Azure
+<h1 align="center">VLOOKUP Function</h1>

+In this repository, I will provide you a quick example of how I have used the VLOOKUP Function as a tool to help accomplish tasks within Microsoft Excel.

 <h2>Steps</h2>